 Upcycle is a method where you can take any product, and in this case, an old, damaged,

 unsalable, or unusable book, and reuse it in and around your home to create something that is useful for you.
 So a wonderfully readable book that’s still fitting for reading could be valuable somewhere besides the crafting table.

 By turning old books into art, you not only save the planet a bit of indignity, but you also renew the life of the words and ink that you have loved for years.

 There are numerous ways to repurpose it.
-We have found for you the ten most creative ideas for creative book saving!
+We have found for you the ten most creative ideas for creative book saving and reusing the books!

 - Book Wreath